person holding a coffee with a box over that says the caregiver archetype

 Collage with three images.
 On the left is a stack of cream business cards that say "Ashtree Counseling Center."
 The top right image is Ashtree's logo embossed on a light blue paper.
 On the bottom right is a website mockup showcasing the brand brought to life.

-AshTree Counseling Center is a woman-owned visual therapy company in North Carolina.
+AshTree Counseling Center is a woman-owned virtual and in-person therapist company in North Carolina.
 It showcases the Caregiver in action.